sudo-self/Rpi-shairport-sync/CYGWIN.md

 Setting up Windows
 ====
 Set up Windows 10 and install all updates.
-Next, you must install the `Bonjour Service`, available from Apple in an installer called "Bonjour Print Services for Windows v2.0.2".
+Next, install the `Bonjour Service`, available from Apple in an installer called "Bonjour Print Services for Windows v2.0.2".

 * Download and run `Bonjour Print Services for Windows v2.0.2`
 * After accepting conditions, the installer will do a preliminary installion of the Bonjour Service and will then pause, inviting you to install Bonjour Print Services.
 You can decline to do this, as the Bonjour Service will have been installed.